rkyser/aws-sqs-example/README.md

 # AWS SQS Example

-This is a simple producer/consumer example of how to utilize an AWS SQS.
+This is a simple producer/consumer example of how to utilize an AWS SQS queue.

 ## Producer